Skip to main content

 The best way is to have a licensed technician handle thermostat upgrades, wiring changes, and regular system checkups.
 During a heating or emergency heating repair visit, we always verify that the control wiring and thermostat settings match your system type, especially on heat pumps common in the Tampa Bay area.

-Why Choose Home Therapist for Heat Pump Service
+Why St. Petersburg Homeowners Trust Home Therapist for Heat Pump Repairs

 Here’s what you can expect when you choose Home Therapist Cooling, Heating, and Plumbing: